 The Fujiyama school teaches Toyama Ryu Iai Batto Do

-Batto-do literally means "The art of drawing a sword".
+Batto-do or Battojutsu literally means "The art of drawing a sword".
 Developed in mid-15th century Japan, it is the aspect of swordsmanship focused upon the efficient draw of the sword, cutting down one's enemy, and returning the sword to its scabbard (saya).
 The term came into use specifically during the Warring States Period (15th–17th century).
 Closely related to, but predating, iaido, batto-do training emphasizes defensive counter-attacking.
 Batto-do training incorporates kata which generally consist of only a few moves, focusing on stepping up to an enemy whilst drawing, performing one or more cuts, and sheathing the weapon.